Grayson Waller: A-Town Down Under (2023–2025)

+Alliance with The New Day (2025–present)

+Following Austin Theory's legitimate injury report, which marked the quiet disbandment of A-Town Down Under, on the July 21 episode of Raw, Waller began aligning himself with The New Day.

 Other media

 In 2019, Farrelly appeared on Australian Survivor: Champions vs. Contenders 2.
 He competed on the Contenders team, and garnered attention for his outspoken personality, essentially playing a version of his Matty Wahlberg wrestling character on reality television.
 He would be eliminated from the competition after several weeks on the island.

 Farrelly also made a cameo appearance on Young Rock in 2021, playing the role of Ric Flair.

+Farrelly, as Grayson Waller, made his first video game appearance in WWE 2K23, also returning for WWE 2K24 and would appear again in WWE 2K25.

+Personal life

+Farrelly is a former Golden Gloves boxer in Australia, and also worked as a history teacher at De La Salle College Revesby in Revesby Heights, New South Wales while competing on the Australian independent circuit on the weekends.
+He left his teaching job in 2021 after signing with WWE and became a full-time professional wrestler.

+Farrelly is a supporter of the NRL's Sydney Roosters, the NFL’s Philadelphia Eagles, and the NBA's Sacramento Kings.